Official: Ethiopia's latest airstrike hits Tigray university

 Official: Ethiopia’s latest airstrike hits Tigray universityNew

 NAIROBI, Kenya (AP) — A university official says the latest airstrike by Ethiopia’s military has struck the school in the capital of the defiant Tigray region and caused major damage.
-The senior official described Thursday’s airstrike in an email shared with The Associated Press.
-It is not immediately clear if anyone was killed or wounded in Mekele.
-There is no immediate comment from Ethiopia’s government, which has been fighting the Tigray forces since Nov.
+The official described Thursday’s airstrike in an email shared with The Associated Press.
+It is not clear if anyone was killed or wounded.
+There was no immediate comment from Ethiopia’s government, which has been fighting Tigray forces since Nov.
 4 after a military base was attacked.
-Both sides have carried out airstrikes.
-With communications severed, no one knows how many people have been killed and verifying either side’s claims is challenging.
+With communications severed, verifying either’s claims is difficult.
+Alarmed by the potential for disaster in Ethiopia and beyond, 17 U.S. senators urged Secretary of State Mike Pompeo to engage Ethiopia’s prime minister to push for a cease-fire.